JoinColony/colonyJS/docs/_Topics_TaskLifecycle.md

 ```

-The "pot" associated with our task must have enough allocated funds to distribute to each of the "task roles" that have a positive payout assigned to it.
-If the total of each payout exceeds the amount of total allocated funds in the "pot" associated with the task, `payoutsWeCannotMake` will have a positive value.
+The "funding pot" associated with our task must have enough allocated funds to distribute to each of the "task roles" that are assigned a payout.
+If the payouts total exceeds the amount of allocated funds in the "funding pot", the task cannot be finalized.

-How does `payoutsWeCannotMake` work?
-If the previous amount in the pot was enough to cover the payouts and the new amount in the pot is not enough to cover the payouts, then a value of `1` will be added to `payoutsWeCannotMake`.
-If the previous amount in the pot was not enough to cover the payouts and the new amount in the pot is enough to cover the payouts, then a value of `1` will be subtracted from `payoutsWeCannotMake`.

 For more information about how funding works within a colony, check out [Tokens and Funding](/colonyjs/topics-tokens-and-funding).

 ### Modify Task

-Important changes to a task must be approved by multiple "task roles".
-Most of the methods that modify a task require multiple signatures before the modification will take affect (see [Using Multisignature](/colonyjs/topics-using-multisignature/) for more information).
+Modifying a task must be approved by multiple "task roles" with signatures before the modification will take affect (see [Using Multisignature](/colonyjs/topics-using-multisignature/) for more information).

 Task modification methods and the required signatures for each are listed below.